olcf/SC19_HandsOn_with_Summit/challenges/jsrun_Job_Launcher/README.md

 * The actual hardware thread (within a physical core) that an MPI rank runs on will vary from run to run.
 * In the output, `GPU_id` represents the node-level GPU ID (numbered 0-5) as shown in the image.
 * In the output, `RT_GPU_id` represents the GPU ID as seen from the CUDA runtime.
-Basically, each resource set numbers its GPUs starting from 0, which is why `RT_GPU_id` is 0 for all rows above.
+Basically, within each resource set, the runtime numbers its GPUs starting from 0, which is why `RT_GPU_id` is 0 for all rows above.

 ## Example 2